JeffIrwin/syntran/README.md

 ### Comments

-    syntran$ // This is a single-line comment syntran$
-    syntran$ // Multi-line comments don't exist
+Only single-line comments are supported.
+There are no multi-line `/*comments*/`.